yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G624T.rst

 Refer to the general OpenWRT build documentation ([http://downloads.openwrt.org/kamikaze/docs/openwrt.html#x1-320002.1 here]), this section is only about specific procedures and options you'll need.

-First of all the latest SVN snapshot with a 2.6.22 kernel (r9234) is recommended, since 2.6.23 isn't stable yet.
-So don't download the head SVN but type this instead :
+First of all later SVN snapshots than r9234 aren't recommended yet, since 2.6.23 kernel isn't stable for now.
+So don't checkout the head SVN but type this instead to download the source :
 {{{
 svn -r 9234 checkout https://svn.openwrt.org/openwrt/trunk
 }}}

-Be sure you know the ADAM2 IP address before proceeding as explained [wiki:OpenWrtDocs/TroubleshootingAR7 here].
+Be sure also you know the ADAM2 IP address before proceeding as explained [wiki:OpenWrtDocs/TroubleshootingAR7 here] ( should be 192.168.1.1 by default, don't change it ).

 '''menuconfig options'''

 Those are the changes you need to make to the default configuration, so if options aren't in the following, '''that doesn't mean you have to untick them''', only untick an option if you cross an "empty" < > or [ ].
 I can however suggest you to customize the configuration according to your needs, and for this matter I put some suggestions in the second quote.

-Mandatory options:
+''Mandatory options:''
 {{{
 Target System (TI AR7 [2.6])
 Target Profile (Texas Instruments WiFi (default))